Google Translate Disclaimer

 Self-monitoring means paying attention to your health and so you can identify signs of sickness.
 During a pandemic, everyone should be self-monitoring.
 It is important to know the symptoms of COVID-19 and to act appropriately if you have those symptoms.

 Carefully monitor your symptoms twice a day.
 Be alert for cough or difficulty breathing and document on a worksheet for tracking.
-You can download and use this tracking sheet.

 A fever is defined as: